n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.html.md

 /// warning | Cross-site scripting
 When using the HTML node to generate an HTML template you can introduce [XSS (cross-site scripting)](https://owasp.org/www-community/attacks/xss/){:target=_blank .external-link}.
 This is a security risk.
 Be careful with un-trusted inputs.
 ///
-/// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [HTML integrations](https://n8n.io/integrations/html/){:target=_blank .external-link} page.
-///

 ## Operations